itsmesonia/colt-webdevbootcamp-notes/JS.md

 ## Function Scope

 Where we define a variable in JavaScript, impacts where we have access to it.
-Function scope refers to variavles we define in a function, they are scoped to that function.
+Function scope refers to variables we define in a function, they are scoped to that function.
 Therefore you won't have access to variables after the fact- it's nested in the function.

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-02-22 at 17.56.50.png" />